Physical distancing, masks, vaccines, and other preventive measures

 Should I postpone my elective surgery?

-Doctors have restarted performing elective surgeries and procedures in many communities.
-But the situation in the United States is very fluid, with a rapid increase in cases in some states.
-For those states with rising COVID-19 cases, it's quite possible that you already have been canceled or rescheduled by the hospital or medical center in which you are scheduled to have the procedure.
-If not, then during this period of social distancing, you should consider postponing any procedure that can wait.
+The availability of elective surgeries and procedures throughout the United States is very fluid, and may reflect the number of cases and infection rate in a given area.
+If COVID-19 cases are rising in your area, it's quite possible that you already have been canceled or rescheduled by the hospital or medical center in which you are scheduled to have the procedure.
+If not, then you should consider postponing any procedure that can wait.

 That being said, keep in mind that "elective" is a relative term.
 For instance, you may not have needed immediate surgery for sciatica caused by a herniated disc.
 But the pain may be so severe that you would not be able to endure postponing the surgery for weeks or perhaps months.
 In that case, you and your doctor should make a shared decision about proceeding.